 What is an Unmet Need?

 For a request to be considered an unmet transit need, it must be a request that cannot currently be met by the existing public transit system.
-A location is considered to have transit service if there is a bus stop within a 0.75 mile.
-A request is also considered an unmet transit need if it is required to comply with the requirements of the Americans with Disabilities Act (ADA).
+A location is considered to have transit service if there is a bus stop within a 0.75 mile walking distance of a trip’s starting and end point.
+A request is also considered an unmet transit need if it is a service that is required to comply with the Americans with Disabilities Act (ADA).

 What is Reasonable to Meet?

-For a request to be considered reasonable to meet, it has to meet four basic conditions:
+For a request to be considered reasonable to meet, it has to meet five basic conditions:

 - Would meet state fare standards